PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Army?" asked Weeveston.
 "What army, I thought all of our forces were far, far to the North."

-"I have hired the Brave Companions.
+"I have hired the Free Companions.
 All of them.
 At present they marching North.
 We ride to join them and retake your throne."

 Weeveston did not get up.